Mahdigh8/block-IP-location/README.md

 # Block IP-Location

-This is a chrome extention that prevents unwanted access to websites with a specific IP-Location.
+This is a chrome extention that prevents unwanted access to websites from a specific IP-Location.
 Inspired from https://github.com/maxisme/killswitch